 The WorldCat bibliographic catalog includes everything that’s available to users in the library.
 Beyond books and print journals, the catalog of physical materials includes DVDs, historic photos, video games, musical scores, newspapers, webpages and many other standard items.
-It also includes unique items, such as 2,700-year-old jewelry, 18th century soup bowls and Soviet civilian medals.
+It also includes unique items, such as 2,700-year-old jewelry and memorabilia from historic car races.

 In 1971, librarians in Alden Library at Ohio University added the first bibliographic records to what was then known as the OCLC Online Union Catalog.
 Within eight years, the catalog already included more than five million records.
 Now known as WorldCat, the catalog today includes millions of records and billions of holdings.